 1. Joe Payton

-Not only does Joe's illustrative self-portrait give him a personal brand that customers will remember, but it also demonstrates his expertise as a designer and animator.
-His website visitors can learn not just what he does, but why he does it, in an easily digestible way.
-Being able to express his values as a creative professional in such a well-organized page is something to be desired by anyone creating their own about page.
+Not only do Joe's illustrative self-portraits give him a personal brand that customers will remember, but also they show his expertise as a designer and animator.
+His website visitors can learn what he does in an easily digestible way.

 2. Kero One

-Kero One is a hip-hop artist and DJ from San Francisco, and his "About Me" page carries a valuable lesson to personal brands who cater to more than one audience -- especially if those audiences speak different languages.
+Kero One is a hip-hop artist and DJ from San Francisco.
+His about me page carries a valuable lesson to personal brands that cater to over one audience, especially if those audiences speak different languages.

 3. Aja Frost

-Alright, we might be biased in highlighting this professional, as Aja is our very own SEO strategist at HubSpot.
-Nonetheless, the ingenuity she brings to the company isn't lost on her website's "About Me" page.
+All right, we might be biased in highlighting this professional, as Aja is our very own director of English growth at HubSpot.
+Nonetheless, the ingenuity she brings to the company isn’t lost on her website’s about me page.

-Following the impressive chart, Aja closes out her about page with a personal note on what she does in her spare time -- always a good way to humanize yourself in the eyes of your potential customers.
+What we love: Aja understands the value of being personable even in a digital space like an about me page.
+She closes out her about page with a personal note on what she does in her spare time — a great way to humanize yourself in the eyes of your potential customers.

-The About page, which doubles as the site's homepage, calls this out at the very top in one bold statement: "I'm here to ensure organizations know how to make space for everyone."
-It's simple, effective, and to-the-point.
-Then, "You belong here."
-This second sentence in the headline underscores the inclusivity of Butler's mission and work.
-It's even emphasized further where the phrase is repeated in the footer.
+Her about page, which doubles as the site’s homepage, calls this out at the very top in one bold statement: “I am here to ensure organizations know how to make space for everyone.”

 7. Marc Ensign